THE FRIENDS OF FINSBURY PARK

 5. Reduce the overbearing security

-To protect the event companies’ assets from gate crashers, a double perimeter of security walls is now needed and to protect families from event attendees play areas are fenced off.
+TO protect the event companies’ assets from gate crashers, a double perimeter of security walls is now needed and to protect families from event attendees play areas are fenced off.
 Security is stationed all around the fences and in the children’s playground which often had its fences shut so parents and children were unable to access the facilities.
 When the fences were open the play areas had security guards patrolling them.
 This has created a hostile environment with the park looking and feeling more like a prison complex.
 The community deserve every other year off from this.

 6. Licencing terms need amendment to tighten and enforcement

-As part of the ‘Contract for Hire’ it is stated that a requirement of three metres minimum distance for any equipment sited within close proximity to any tree.
+AS part of the ‘Contract for Hire’ it is stated that a requirement of three metres minimum distance for any equipment sited within close proximity to any tree.
 This is also stated in the Finsbury Park Management Plan 2023.
 This again has not been reinforced by the council, yet there are never penalties for these breaches.
 Along with heavy weights on top of roots systems, trees have suffered from heavy steel walls supported by metre long steel pins screwed into the ground through their root systems.
 Many branches were sawn off, apparently for safety, while tree safety issues in other parts of the park have been waiting years to be rectified.
 Toilet blocks were stacked on top of a memorial tree, hedges were chopped right down during bird-nesting season and wildflower areas were mown short reducing habitats for nesting pollinators.

 Noise and vibration continue to be an issue for the community with the council repeating ‘not breaching licencing terms’ to all complainants.
 Vibration is now exacerbated by ‘synchronised jumping’ and compaction by over 300,000 festival goers pounding the ground.
 This compaction removes the ability for soil to absorb the shock waves and sends the vibrations straight out affecting not only the surrounding blocks of flats but rows of terraces for miles.
 With more and more housing around the park this is negatively affecting more homes with the increased worry of long-term structural damage.